kwonghung-YIP/spring-boot-k8s-secret/README.md

 # Introduction
-This repo shows how to bind k8s secrets into spring boot password properties (e.g. spring.database.password).
+This repo shows how to bind kubernetes secrets into spring boot password properties (e.g. spring.database.password).

-# Our application.yml - How to mount k8s secret into "spring.datasource.password"
+# How to mount kubernetes secret into "spring.datasource.password"
-The [application.yml](/src/main/resources/application.yml) in this repo has following properties which are mounted to k8s secrets:
+The [application.yml](/src/main/resources/application.yml) in this repo has following properties which are mounted to kubernetes secrets:

 * **spring.datasource.username** and **spring.datasource.password** - for mysql database user credential
 * **spring.redis.password** - for redis db password
 * **spring.security.user.name** and **spring.security.user.password** - for spring security user credential

-The list property **k8s.secret-mount** at the bottom includes all paths where k8s secrets being mounted into our spring boot container.
-Take the first path **/usr/local/k8s/mysql-secret** as example, where it is the k8s secret **mysql-secret** being mounted as files into the container.
+The list property **k8s.secret-mount** at the bottom includes all paths where kubernetes secrets being mounted into our spring boot container.
+Take the first path **/usr/local/k8s/mysql-secret** as example, where it is the kubernetes secret **mysql-secret** being mounted as files into the container.
 The **mysql-secret** has a data entry **mysql-password**, which is pre-loaded and available as an environment property **${k8s-secret.mysql-secret.mysql-passwd}** within spring boot configuration.
 That property is refered by the default data source password property **spring.datasource.password**, and that's how to mount a k8s secret entry into the spring boot password property.

 ```yaml
 spring: